bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/dropdown.md

 The default ARIA role is set to `menu`, but you can change this default to another role (such as `navigation`) via the `role` prop, depending on your use case.

-When a menu item doesn't trigger navigation, it is recommended to use the `<BDropdownItemButton>` sub-component (which is not announced as a link) instead of `<BDropdownItem>` (which is presented as a link to the user).
+When a menu item does not trigger navigation, it is recommended to use the `BDropdownItemButton` sub-component (which is not announced as a link) instead of `BDropdownItem` (which is presented as a link to the user).

 ### Headers and accessibility

-When using `<BDropdownHeader>` components in the dropdown menu, it is recommended to add an `id` attribute to each of the headers, and then set the `aria-describedby` attribute (set to the `id` value of the associated header) on each following dropdown items under that header.
+When using `BDropdownHeader` components in the dropdown menu, it is recommended to add an `id` attribute to each of the headers, and then set the `aria-describedby` attribute (set to the `id` value of the associated header) on each following dropdown items under that header.
 This will provide users of assistive technologies (i.e. sight-impaired users) additional context about the dropdown item:

 <HighlightCard>
   <BDropdown v-model="show39" text="Dropdown ARIA" variant="primary">